PipedreamHQ/pipedream/components/github/readme.md

 # Github API Integrations
-### Integrate Github APIs and thousands of applications.
+### Integrate Github and thousands of applications with Pipedream.
 Free for developers.

 ---

-Pipedream is a serverless integration and compute platform, and fully supports Github APIs.
+Pipedream is a serverless integration and compute platform.
 We provide a free, hosted platform that makes it easy to connect apps and develop, execute and maintain event-driven workflows.
-The platform has over 300 fully integrated applications with managed authentication and support for over 1M npm packages.

 **Key Features**:
 * [Github API Event Sources](#github-api-event-sources) - Open source [components](https://github.com/PipedreamHQ/pipedream/tree/master/components) that emit events Github
-* [Github API Actions](#github-api-actions) - Pre-built code steps that you can use in a workflow to perform common operations
 * [Workflows](#workflows) - A sequence of linear steps - just Node.js code - triggered by a Github event
 * Serverless - No server or cloud resources to manage
 * [Free](#pricing) - No fees for individual developers (see [limits](https://docs.pipedream.com/limits/))